ktaranov/sqlserver-kit/Utilities/README.md

 and Profiler files into SQL Server and displays summary performance information.

-## SQLSentry Fragmentation Manager
-<a id="sqlsentry-fragmentation-manager"></a>
-Download page: [SQLSentry Fragmentation Manager]<br/>
-Release date: 2016-08-03<br/>
-Support Version: 2008/2012/2014<br/>
-Author: SQLSentry<br/>
-Free version: No<br/>
-Price: $795

-Dramatically improves the manageability and visibility of SQL Server index fragmentation across the enterprise

-Fragmentation Manager helps you make good decisions about how and when to defragment.
-You can easily set up an environment-wide schedule to automate index analysis and defragmentation operations, while allowing the flexibility to customize the schedule and other specific instances, databases, tables, and even individual indexes.
-Fragmentation Manager will also allow you to perform index defragmentation faster than ever before via support for multiple concurrent operations.

-## SQLSentry Plan Explorer
-<a id="sqlsentry-plan-explorer"></a>
-Download page: [SQLSentry Plan Explorer]<br/>
-Release date: 2016-09-07<br/>
-Support Version: 2008/2012/2014<br/>
-Author: SQLSentry<br/>
-Free version: Yes<br/>
-Price: No

-With both a free and PRO version, Plan Explorer builds upon the graphical plan view in SQL Server Management Studio (SSMS) to make query plan optimization more efficient.
-It is a lightweight standalone app that contains many of the plan analysis features introduced in SQL Sentry v6, and does not require a collector service or database.

-## SQLSentry Event Manager
-<a id="sqlsentry-event-manager"></a>
-Download page: [SQLSentry Event Manager]<br/>
-Release date: 2016-03-08<br/>
-Support Version: 2008/2012/2014<br/>
-Author: SQLSentry<br/>
-Free version: No<br/>
-Price: $995

-With specific products for SQL Server, Windows, SharePoint and Oracle, Event Manager provides DBAs with "Outlook-style" visibility and functionality for managing SQL Agent jobs, Windows Tasks, and Oracle jobs in increasingly complex cross-platform environments.
-Unlike most other scheduling products, Event Manager does not require an agent to be installed and managed on each server.

-## SQLSentry Performance Advisor
-<a id="sqlsentry-performance-advisor"></a>
-Download page: [SQLSentry Performance Advisor]<br/>
-Release date: 2016-03-08<br/>
-Support Version: 2008/2012/2014<br/>
-Author: SQLSentry<br/>
-Free version: No<br/>
-Price: ?

-Performance Advisor is the unmatched solution for monitoring and managing all aspects of your SQL Server infrastructure.
-Monitor SQL Server and Analysis Services, Windows servers and VMware hosts.
-Support for Microsoft Analytics Platform System (APS), Azure SQL Data Warehouse, Azure SQL Database, and Amazon EC2 allows you to monitor your environment on every platform.

 ## Dell Security Explorer
 <a id="dell-security-explorer"></a>
 Download page: [Dell Security Explorer]<br/>